Tudat/tudat/tutorials/tudatFeatures/lowThrustTrajectoryDesign/SimsFlanagan.rst

 	- :literal:`centralBody`
 		Name of the central body of the low-thrust trajectory.

-	- :literal:`optimisationAlgorithm`
-		Pagmo optimisation algorithm to be used to solve the parametrised optimisation problem.

-	- :literal:`numberOfGenerations`
-		Number of generations

-	- :literal:`numberOfIndividualsPerPopulation`
-		Number of individuals

-	- :literal:`relativeToleranceConstraints`
-		:literal:`double` defining the relative tolerance of the optimisation algorithm with respect to the Sims-Flanagan problem constraints.
-Default value is arbitrarily set to 1.0e-6.

-	- :literal:`initialGuessThrustModel`
+	- :literal:`optimisationSettings`
-		:literal:`pair` object that provides an initial guess for the optimisation process.
-The first element is a function returning a thrust vector as function of time, and the second element is a :literal:`double` defining the design parameters maximum allowed variation from the initial guess (it is given in percentage and should therefore be constrained between 0 and 1).
+		Settings for the Sims-Flanagan optimisation (includes algorithm to be used, number of generations, number of individuals per population, tolerance with respect to contraints, and possibly initial guess)

 The :literal:`SimsFlanagan` class is directly derived from the base class :literal:`LowThrustLeg`, and all the methods contained in that base class are thus available from any :literal:`SimsFlanagan` object (see :ref:`tudatFeaturesLowThrustTrajectory` for more details).
 This includes, among others, the methods allowing the user to retrieve the trajectory, mass, thrust, and thrust acceleration history along the trajectory.